cdktf/cdktf-provider-cloudflare/docs/logpushJob.go.md

 - *Type:* <a href="#@cdktf/provider-cloudflare.logpushJob.LogpushJobOutputOptions">LogpushJobOutputOptions</a>

-output_options block.
+The structured replacement for `logpull_options`.
+When including this field, the `logpull_option` field will be ignored.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/logpush_job#output_options LogpushJob#output_options}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/logpush_job#output_options LogpushJob#output_options}

 ---